As a thyroid expert, people always ask which supplements would be best to improve the function of their thyroid.

 - We have digestive enzymes to break down that food so we can absorb it.

 - We have acid in our stomach to unravel proteins and transform them into smaller components.

 - The food is then sent to the small intestine, where the nutrients undergo an intricate extraction and assimilation process.

 - Bile acids are released into the duodenum that assists in the digestion and absorption of fats.

 - The bulk (waste) is transported to the large intestine for a final extraction of remaining nutrients and water, before being expelled from the body.

-There are many more steps, but it’s the result is obvious.
-Food; our body is designed to process it, extract the nutrients we need, and excrete the waste.
+There are many more steps, but it’s the results are obvious.
+EAT REAL FOOD; our body is designed to process it, extract the nutrients we need, and excrete the waste.

 So, when people contact me asking for specific supplements for thyroid health, I take them back to their perfectly designed human body.